Reading time: 5 minutes

-Why do super funds provide a retirement estimate?
+Why do funds provide a superannuation forecast?

-Retirement estimates don’t require you to enter any information yourself, as the fund trustee uses the data it has already collected about you (such as your current account balance, age, investment option and level of contributions).
+Retirement estimates don’t require you to enter any information yourself, as the trustee uses the data it has already collected about you (such as your current account balance, age, investment option and level of contributions).

-How accurate is your fund’s retirement forecast?
+How accurate is your fund’s superannuation forecast?

 The amount you actually receive is likely to be very different, so it’s worth understanding how your fund calculates the estimate of your final account balance and projected retirement income.